guigui64/stybulate/README.md

 # Stybulate - Tabulate with Style!

-> :warning: **Not maintained anymore**: I am looking for a new maintainer, please contact me!

 A Rust library (and a CLI binary) to create ASCII tables with styled borders.
 Inspired by the PyPi package <https://pypi.org/project/tabulate/>.